nishuileabhain/poker/readme.md

 1. [Web Dev Simplified:](https://github.com/WebDevSimplified/)
    - The javascript quiz was based on the quiz tutorial and several other videos from this channel were referenced.
 The javascript quiz tutorial is [Here](https://www.youtube.com/watch?v=riDzcEQbX6k)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): The side Navbar is built using bootstrap code.

 -   [W3 Schools](https://www.w3schools.com/css/) : code for the box shadow and footer as referenced in style.css were taken from W3 Schools